TheOdinProject/curriculum/rails/introduction.md

 * Your software should be installed, as listed in the [Installfest section](/web-development-101/installations).
 * You should really have gone through the full [Web Development 101](/web-development-101) course, but the most important parts are listed below.

-    * Read the full [Back End section](/web-development-101/#section-the-back-end) of the Web Development 101 section for an introduction to Ruby.
+    * Read the full [Back End section](/courses/web-development-101/lessons/introduction-to-the-back-end) of the Web Development 101 section for an introduction to Ruby.
-    * Complete at least the full [Basic Ruby](/web-development-101/ruby-basics) lesson (all readings and projects) to have a solid grounding in Ruby basics.
+    * Complete at least the full [Ruby Basics](/courses/web-development-101/lessons/ruby-basics) lesson (all readings and projects) to have a solid grounding in Ruby basics.
-    * Read the [Rails portion of the Web Development 101](/web-development-101/ruby-on-rails-basics) section for an overview of Rails.
+    * Read the [Rails portion of the Web Development 101](/courses/web-development-101/lessons/ruby-on-rails-basics) section for an overview of Rails.
-    * Build the [Rails project from the Web Dev 101 section](/web-development-101/ruby-on-rails) to get your hands dirty with Rails first.
+    * Build the [Rails project from the Web Dev 101 section](/courses/web-development-101/lessons/ruby-on-rails) to get your hands dirty with Rails first.

 ### Additional Resources